 - EBD: Emotional behavioral disability, pursuant to s.
 115.76(5)(a)5., Stats., means social, emotional or behavioral functioning that so departs from generally accepted, age-appropriate ethnic or cultural norms that it adversely affects a child's academic progress, social relationships, personal adjustment, classroom adjustment, self-care, or vocational skills.
 [Wis.
 Admin.
 Code PI 11.36(7)]

-- H: Hearing Impairment, including deafness, means a significant impairment in hearing, with or without amplification, whether permanent or chronically fluctuating, that significantly adversely affects a child's educational performance including academic performance, speech perception and production, or language and communication skills.
+- H: Deaf and Hard of Hearing Impairment means a decreased ability to detect sound in one or both ears with or without amplification, whether permanent or chronically fluctuating, which adversely affects a child’s educational performance.
+This includes academic performance, speech perception, speech production, or communication including language acquisition or expression.
 [Wis.
 Admin.
-Code PI 11.36(4)]
+Code PI 11.03(4)]

-- ID (formerly CD): Intellectual Disability means significant limitations both in intellectual functioning and in adaptive behavior as expressed in conceptual, social, and practical adaptive skills and manifested during the developmental period that adversely affects the child’s educational performance.
+- ID: Intellectual Disability means significant limitations both in intellectual functioning and in adaptive behavior as expressed in conceptual, social, and practical adaptive skills and manifested during the developmental period that adversely affects the child’s educational performance.
 [Wis.
 Admin.
 Code, s.
 PI 11.36(1)]

 - LD: Specific learning disability, pursuant to s.
 115.76(5)(a)10., Stats., means a severe learning problem due to a disorder in one or more of the basic psychological processes involved in acquiring, organizing or expressing information that manifests itself in school as an impaired ability to listen, reason, speak, read, write, spell or do mathematical calculations, despite appropriate instruction in the general education curriculum.
 Specific learning disability may include conditions such as perceptual disability, brain injury, minimal brain dysfunction, dyslexia, and developmental aphasia.
 [Wis.
 Admin.
 Code PI 11.36(6)]